bnb-chain/BEPs/BEP7.md

 - Token Name: Token Name represents the long name of the token - e.g. "BinanceAnnualEvent2019"

-- Symbol: Symbol is the identifier of the newly issued collection.
+- Denom: Denom is the identifier of the newly issued collection.

 - Total Supply: Total supply is the total number of issued NFT tokens belong to this collection.